PhantomChain/docs/docs/guidebook/core/docker.md

 > Run PostgreSQL container, build and run Core container.

 ::: tip
-Along with PostgreSQL container, now you have also NodeJS container which mounts your local ark-core git folder inside the container and installs all NPM prerequisites.
+Along with PostgreSQL container, now you have also NodeJS container which mounts your local phantom-core git folder inside the container and installs all NPM prerequisites.
 :::

 ```bash